yousif-alnaimi/JaffaCakesClassifier/README.md

 it would be beneficial to have some key data points like bake time, preheat time, and baking temperature.
-Perhaps using these data could help distinguish between some of the cases that were more ambiguous, though it is also possible that this could produce a lot of noise, as the vastly different sizes between the various recipes in each class would also have a significant affect on the baking process, while not having an effect on the class.
+Perhaps using these data could help distinguish between some of the cases that were more ambiguous, though it is also possible that this could produce a lot of noise, as the vastly different sizes between the various recipes in each class would also have a significant effect on the baking process, while not having an effect on the class.

-In regards to the Jaffa Cake data selection, manual methods were applied, so these recipes were the most accurate of the dataset, however the small sample size of 12 was an issue.
+With regard to the Jaffa Cake data selection, manual methods were applied, so these recipes were the most accurate of the dataset, however the small sample size of 12 was an issue.
 While some of these recipes break the rules established in the automatic scraper, like having less than 50g of sugar or flour, this was irrelevant in the end due to the step which made the ingredients into proportions of the whole recipe.
 This step was implemented in the scraped data in an